Cysharp/MagicOnion/docs/docs/fundamentals/unary-or-streaminghub.md

 ## Benefits of StreamingHub

-- Real-time message sending from the server to the client
+- Real-time message sending from the server to the client (including multiple clients)
     - If notifications from the server to the client are required, consider using StreamingHub
     - This is recommended for chat message notifications, game position synchronization, etc.
     - It replaces the need for polling/long polling with Unary or regular HTTP requests